redhat-cip/edeploy/docs/eDeployUserGuide.rst

-HTTP_PORT            HTTP Port to contact the eDeploy server HSERV                IP address of the HTTP server for Compressed File transfer HSERV_PORT           Port to contact the HTTP server for Compressed File transfer RSERV                IP address of the RSYNC server for Full Directory file transfer RSERV_PORT           Port to contact the RSYNC server for Full Directory file transfer ONSUCCESS            Action to take upon successful installation (kexec\|reboot\|halt\|console) ONFAILURE            Action to take upon failed installation (console\|halt) KEXEC_KERNEL         The version of the expect kernel to be booted with kexec
+HTTP_PORT            HTTP Port to contact the eDeploy server HSERV                IP address of the HTTP server for Compressed File transfer HSERV_PORT           Port to contact the HTTP server for Compressed File transfer HPATH                Path on the HTTP server for Compressed File transfer RSERV                IP address of the RSYNC server for Full Directory file transfer RSERV_PORT           Port to contact the RSYNC server for Full Directory file transfer RPATH                Path on the  RSYNC server for Full Directory file transfer ONSUCCESS            Action to take upon successful installation (kexec\|reboot\|halt\|console) ONFAILURE            Action to take upon failed installation (console\|halt) KEXEC_KERNEL         The version of the expect kernel to be booted with kexec